workhappy27/C_Programming/my_common_programming_mistakes.md

 Several if statements lack explicit braces, making the code error‑prone when extending or modifying the block.

 #### Missing arithmetic operands.
-Missing multiplication operan 2i, instead of 2*i.
+Missing multiplication operand in arithmetic operation 2i, instead of 2*i.

+#### Missing break statement
+Missing break statement in one or more switch cases, causing unintended fall-through